-- a) in the case of a Through-Pass or By-Pass, the development is of regional significance; or - b) in the case of a Protected Route within settlement limits the development cannot be accessed from an adjacent minor road; or - c) in the case of a Protected Route outside settlement limits where the development is for: - i) a replacement dwelling, where there is an existing vehicular access onto the protected route, or; - ii) a farm dwelling, a dwelling that serves the needs of an established commercial or industrial enterprise, or is for other development that would meet the criteria for development in the countryside and no other access is reasonably obtainable from an adjacent minor road.
+- d) in the case of a Protected Route outside settlement limits where the development is for: - i) a replacement dwelling, where there is an existing vehicular access onto the protected route, or; - ii) a farm dwelling, a dwelling that serves the needs of an established commercial or industrial enterprise, or is for other development that would meet the criteria for development in the countryside and where access cannot be reasonably obtained from an adjacent minor road, use of an existing vehicular access onto a protected route will be permitted.

-- 6.50.
+- 6.53.
 The aim of the policy is to restrict access onto the main roads of our strategic network in order to facilitate the efficient movement of traffic over long distances.
-The protection of these routes contributes to economic prosperity within the council area by providing efficient links between the main towns, airports, seaports and with the Republic of Ireland. - 6.51.
+The protection of these routes contributes to economic prosperity within the Council area by providing efficient links between the main towns, airports, seaports and with the Republic of Ireland.
+Applicants are advised that details of Protected Routes are available from the Department for Infrastructure. - 6.54.
 Where a new access is created or the use of an existing access is intensified onto a protected route it is essential that it does not compromise the free flow and the safe movement of traffic.

-Draft Policy TR05 - Safeguarding New Transport Schemes
+Policy TR05 - Safeguarding New Transport Schemes